owid/owid-grapher/docs/local-typescript-setup.md

 We recommend using the [nvm Node Version manager](https://github.com/nvm-sh/nvm) and [Visual Studio Code](https://code.visualstudio.com/) as the editor.

-Below are steps to set up these nvm and yarn.
+Below are steps to set up nvm and yarn.
 Further down are the steps to run the tests and use the storybook for development.

 ## Setting up Node and Yarn